UKCloud/documentation/articles/azure/azs-how-configure-mars-backups-restore-powershell.md

 This article explains how to set up the Microsoft Azure Recovery Services (MARS) agent to backup and restore files and folders from Azure Stack Hub VMs to Recovery Services vaults.

+> [!NOTE]
+> By default a new Recovery Services vault will be created by the code below.
+> If you do not wish to create one - you can use the ExistingVault switch in the [AzureBackupConfig script]((https://github.com/UKCloud/AzureStack/blob/master/Users/Extensions/Windows/AzureBackupConfig.ps1)).

 ## Microsoft documentation

 [MARS agent support matrix](https://docs.microsoft.com/en-us/azure/backup/backup-support-matrix-mars-agent)